1. How do I get a quotation for calibration services?

 2. Where do your trucks deliver?

-Pylon has a fleet of vehicles that service regions in Ontario, Quebec, and Atlantic Canada.
-Free pickup and delivery service is available along our routes and in the major centers of each region.
+Pylon has a fleet of vehicles that service regions in British Columbia, Alberta, Ontario, Quebec, and Atlantic Canada.
+Free pickup and delivery service are available along our routes and in the major centres of each region.
 Please contact the office nearest you for details.

 1. Does it cost more for certificates or Test Data Sheets (TDS)?